-Many survivors and people in the community have Holocaust-related artefacts, even the smallest of which can tell an important story and reach a broad audience for generations to come through the VHEC Collections website and the Centre's exhibitions and programs.
-The VHEC Collections is the result of generous donations from survivors, families of survivors and community members.
+Many survivors and people in the community have Holocaust-related artefacts, even the smallest of which can tell an important story and reach a broad audience for generations to come through the VHEC collections website and the Centre's exhibitions and programs.
+The VHEC's museum, archival, testimony and library holdings are the result of generous donations from survivors, families of survivors and community members.